EMBRYOPSIDA Pirani & Prado

 1. Schizanthoideae Hunziker

-Annual herbs; tropane alkaloids +; cork pericyclic; pericycle fibres 0; flowers strongly monosymmetric, abaxial pair of C connate, forming a keel; A 2 [abaxial-lateral], staminodes 3; fruit a septicidal capsule; endosperm nuclear, embryo curved; n = 10.
+Annual to biennial herbs; pyrrolidine alkaloids [hygrine, etc.], distinctive tropane alkaloids; cork cambium pericyclic; pericyclic fibres 0; flowers strongly monosymmetric; K ± free, C cochleate, margins laciniate, abaxial pair connate, forming a keel; A 2 [abaxial-lateral], anthers explosive, staminodes 3; fruit a septicidal capsule; endosperm nuclear, copious, embryo curved, cotlyledons 1/2> length embryo; n = 10.

 2. Goetzeoideae Thorne & Reveal

-Trees to shrubs; pollen tricolpate, exine echinate, tectum perforate; fruit often a drupe; endosperm at most slight, cotyledons large, fleshy [Goetzea, etc.]; n = 12, 13.
+Trees to shrubs; (flowers single, terminal); pollen tricolpate, exine echinate, tectum perforate; fruit a capsule. seeds to 9/loculus, or 1-7-seeded berry; endosperm at most slight (copious - Tsoala), embryo straight, cotyledons large, fleshy (small - Tsoala); n = 12, 13.

 6/8.
 Most Greater Antilles, but not Jamaica, east Brazil, Madagascar (Tsoala).
 [Photo - Flower.]